acp-lab/acplab-web/content/journal/li-2021-cooperative/index.md

 ---
-title: Cooperative transportation of cable suspended payloads with MAVs using monocular vision and inertial sensing
+title: Cooperative Transportation of Cable Suspended Payloads With MAVs Using Monocular Vision and Inertial Sensing
 authors:
 - Guanrui Li
 - Rundong Ge